TayBlank/Lab4/readme.txt

 Write a method that will sort an array.
 What does -m mean?
-No idea.
+Tack message.